-The Improving Attainment Guidance recognises the collective responsibility of LAs and schools to support looked after young people by setting out these principles:
+The Improving Attainment Guidance recognises the collective responsibility of local authorities and schools to support looked after young people by setting out these principles:

 - 1. Doing the things they do for all young people, but more so - 2.
 Balancing high levels of support with real challenge - 3.
-Skilfully linking each young person to a key person they relate well to - 4.
+Skillfully linking each young person to a key person, they relate well to - 4.
 Making it a priority to know the young people well and to build strong relationships - 5.
-Developing strong partnerships with carers, LAs and specialist agencies - 6.
+Developing strong partnerships with carers, local authorities and specialist agencies - 6.
 Making things happen and seeing things through - 7.
 Ensuring consistency as well as discrete flexibility - 8.
 Actively extending the horizons of each young person - 9.
 Planning for future transitions.

-The Guidance introduced two key measures:
+This Guidance introduced two key measures:

-- 1. To ensure that a Designated Teacher is nominated in every school - 2.
-To ensure Personal Education Plans (PEPs) are in place for all LAC.
+- To ensure that a Designated Teacher is nominated for LAC in every school - To ensure Personal Education Plans (PEPs) are in place for all LAC (excluding children under special guardianship arrangements).

-This LGB is committed to ensuring that the Designated Teacher and staff at SBL are able to carry out their responsibilities effectively.
+The Local Governing Body is committed to ensuring that the Designated Teacher and staff at Saracens Bell Lane are able to carry out their responsibilities effectively.